lexicalscope/ape/README.md

 ### Tabulation of Testcases

-Here we tabulate the other micro-benchmarks and testcases with a brief explaination of what each one shows
+Here we tabulate the other micro-benchmarks and test cases with a brief explaination of what each one shows

 |Description|Reason|Case|
 |-----------|------|----|